google/evojax/README.md

 Moreover, with multiple GPUs/TPUs, EvoJAX can further speed up the mentioned work almost linearly.
 We also show that the modular design of EvoJAX allows its components to be used independently -- in this case it is possible to use only the ES algorithms from EvoJAX while leveraging one's own training loops and environment implantation.

+## Call for Contributions

+The goal of EvoJAX is to get evolutionary computation to able to work on a vast array of tasks using accelerators.
+A problems before was that many evolution algorithms are only optimized for one particular for some paper.
+This is the reason we focused only on one single algorithm (PGPE) in the first release of EvoJAX, while creating 6+ different tasks in diverse domains, ensuring that one single algorithm works for all of the tasks without any issues.

+### Evolutionary Algorithms

+We welcome new evolution algorithms to be added to this library.
+It would be great if you can show that your implementation can perform: cartpole (hardmode), BRAX, waterworld, MNIST first, before submitting a pull request.

+Ideas for evolutionary algorithm candidates:

+- Your favorite Genetic Algorithm.
+- CMA-ES (with the option to make full covariance optional, making it O(N) from O(N²))

+Feel free to reach out to evojax-dev@google.com if you wish to discuss further.

 ## Sister Projects

 There is a growing number of researchers working with evolutionary computation who are using JAX.
-A list of related efforts:
+Here is a list of related efforts:

-QDax: Accelerated Quality-Diversity.
+- QDax: Accelerated Quality-Diversity.
 A tool that uses JAX to help accelerate Quality-Diveristy (QD) algorithms through hardware accelerators and massive parallelism. ([GitHub](https://github.com/adaptive-intelligent-robotics/QDax) | [paper](https://arxiv.org/abs/2202.01258))

 ## Disclaimer
 This is not an official Google product.